$L^p$ cohomology and Hodge decomposition for ALE manifolds

 hence $R_d$ sends $\im_{L^2}(d^*)\oplus \im_{L^2}(d)$ into $\im_{L^2}(d)$, and therefore $\im_{L^2}(R_d)\subset \im_{L^2}(d)$.
 Similarly, $\im_{L^2}R_{d^*}\subset \im_{L^2}(d^*)$.
 As a consequence, for $\omega\in L^2(\Lambda^*M)$,

 is necessarily the Hodge decomposition of $\Pi_>\omega$.
 It follows that

 Hence, the boundedness on $L^p$ of the Hodge projectors is closely related to the boundedness on $L^p$ of the Riesz transforms on forms.
-In this direction, let us also mention that it is proved in \cite[Theorem 2.1]{AC} that for $k=1$, $R_{d^*}$ and $\Pi_d$ bounded on $L^p$ imply that $R_d$ is bounded on $L^p$; since $R_{d^*}$ is bounded on $L^p(\Lambda^1 M)$ for any $p\in [2,+\infty)$ on an ALE manifold (see \cite{CD}), on such a manifold the boundedness on $L^p(M)$ of $R_d$ is equivalent to the boundedness on $L^p(\Lambda^1 M)$ of $\Pi_d$ for any $p\in [2,+\infty)$.
+In this direction, let us also mention that it is proved in \cite[Theorem 2.1]{AC} that for $k=1$, $R_{d^*}$ and $\Pi_d$ bounded on $L^p$ imply that $R_d$ is bounded on $L^p$; since $R_{d^*}$ is bounded on $L^p(\Lambda^1 M)$ for any $p\in [2,+\infty)$ on an ALE manifold (as a consequence of \cite[Theorem 1.1]{CD} and the fact that by duality, $R_{d^*}$ is the adjoint of the scalar Riesz transform), on such a manifold the boundedness on $L^p(M)$ of $R_d$ is equivalent to the boundedness on $L^p(\Lambda^1 M)$ of $\Pi_d$ for any $p\in [2,+\infty)$.
 Thus we get as a corollary:

 \begin{Cor} Let $M$ be an ALE manifold with dimension $n\geq 3$.
 Then, the Riesz transform on functions $R_d$ is bounded from $L^p(M)\to L^p(\Lambda^1 M)$ for every $p\in (1,p^*)$, where $p^*=+\infty$ if $M$ has only one end, $p^*=n$ otherwise.